a woman and a child playing in a tent

 Mother’s fitness for sole custody has been historically favored

 Courts have historically favored mothers as superior caregivers, especially in divorce cases involving young children.
-Divorce lawyers have referred to the judicial preference favoring mothers as the “child’s tender years” doctrine.
+Divorce lawyers have referred to this judicial preference as the “child’s tender years” doctrine.

 There has been an unspoken preference favoring custodial mothers.
 The “mama bear” doctrine is still alive today in many jurisdictions.
 A case can be made that there exists a cultural belief that a mother’s emotional bond with a young child is substantially more robust and loving than what the father can provide.
 This is especially true if the child is in their tender years, usually children under ten.